KaiYan289/RLpapersnote/README.md

 59. When using remote Python debugger with pycharm, you can close "attach to subprocess" option if you witness strange bugs.
 (At settings -> build, execution, deployment -> Python debugger)

 60. When developing a new architecture for deep learning, you cannot simply considering throwing a dart randomly and hoping it can work.
-You should deviate from original design gradually, or, stand on the shoulders of the giants.
+You should deviate from original design gradually, that is, stand on the shoulders of the giants.

 61. You should never use gradient clipping along with weight decay.
 The gradient clipping take effect **Before** weight decay, thus greatly amplifying the weight decay factor and cause the training to be weird.